Kotlin/dokka/docs/topics/dokka-plugins.md

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">

-> Starting from Dokka 2.0.0, several configuration options, Gradle tasks, and steps to generate your documentation have been updated, including:
+> These instructions reflect Dokka v1 configuration and tasks.
+Starting from Dokka 2.0.0, several configuration options, Gradle tasks, and steps to generate your documentation have been updated, including:
 >
 > * [Configure Dokka plugins](dokka-migration.md#configure-dokka-plugins)
 > * [Work with multi-module projects](dokka-migration.md#share-dokka-configuration-across-modules)
 >
-> For more details and the full list of changes, see the [Migration guide](dokka-migration.md).
+> For more details and the full list of changes in Dokka Gradle Plugin v2, see the [Migration guide](dokka-migration.md).
 >
 > {style="note"}